Mazda MX-5 (NC): 2012 update (NC3)

-In July 2012, for the 2013 model year, new features included using coordinated black and silver features to the respective soft-top and power retractable hardtop cars, front bumper has a bigger grille opening as well as a revised fog lamp design and new lip spoiler, a new luxury tan color interior option, implementing Active Bonnet for pedestrian protection, and weight reduction via re-designed front bumper, new 17-inch aluminum wheels and even with the internal wiring.
+In July 2012, for the 2013 model year, Mazda began using coordinated black and silver features to the respective soft-top and power retractable hardtop cars, a larger front bumper grille opening as well as a revised fog lamp design and new lip spoiler, a new luxury tan color interior option, Active Bonnet for pedestrian protection, a re-designed front bumper that reduced weight, and new 17-inch aluminum wheels.

 While no modifications were done to the powerplant, Mazda did retune the ECU on the manual transmission MX-5 to provide a more linear throttle response.
 Braking performance has also been altered, with the brake booster being modified to better modulate braking performance on the roadster.

 U.S. market Touring trim was replaced by Club trim with addition of black headlamps, black side mirror covers, 17x7-inch gun metal black alloy wheels, Bilstein dampers, limited-slip differential, body color dash trim, red stitched black cloth seats, MX-5 decals, and more pronounced front and rear aerodynamic splitters.
 Colors for the new Club trim were limited to True Red, Brilliant Black, Crystal White Pearl, and Liquid Silver Metallic.
 There are only two choices for tops: black cloth top or black PRHT.
+The suspension tuning, dampers and differential from the Club trim could be optioned on the Grand Touring trim as the available Suspension Package.

 The Japanese market model went on sale in Mazda and Mazda Anfini dealers.